-So if you want my Caprese salad recipe, you are in the right place.
+So if you want a good, easy Caprese salad recipe, you are in the right place.

-It is hard to beat such a classic dish as this one but there are ways to tweak it and make it even better.
-I made this recipe for dinner the other night.
+It is hard to beat such a classic dish as this one, but there are ways to tweak it and make it even better.

 About the basil

-So if you are throwing a dinner party, I highly recommend sourcing some fresh basic.
+So if you are throwing a dinner party, I highly recommend sourcing some fresh basil.

 About the tomato